2.b.1. The gravitational interaction and gravity force

-The colors red and green in the three figures depicting the gravitational force show the additive property of gravity as a linear relation, when summing up the vertical distances between the filaments.
-A greater approximation of reality would be to sum up the distances in a semi-logarithmic scale because of the inverse-square law.
+The colors red and green in the three figures depicting the gravitational force show the additive property of gravity as a linear relation when summing up the vertical distances between the filaments.
+A more significant approximation of reality would be to add the distances on a semi-logarithmic scale because of the inverse-square law.

 As the gravitational force rest on a structure of elastic three-dimensional reticules, the characteristic of having additive tension is quite intuitive.
 However, it will be useful to highlight two new aspects of the gravitational model:

 One should not confuse the mathematical representation of a gravitational field by using lines of force of the field with the material lines or filaments of the Global Aether.

 The maximum separation of the filaments depends on the pure longitudinal elasticity of the edges of the three-dimensional reticules.
 In the figure, it would be a shorter distance than the diameter of the ball of mass, which itself would also depend on the aforementioned reticular elasticity.
 We will see this when talking about what mass is in Physics and the stable fundamental particles with mass.

 The rigidity of the Global Aether will cause the convexity to decrease with distance, by the attraction of the gravitational law with its inverse-square law.

 The curvature created in the filaments of Global Aether implies the existence of potential elastic energy, and it will have an asymptotic shape in the right-hand part of the abovementioned figure, related to the horizontal axis of symmetry.
 This elastic tension of the filaments is responsible for the multiple components of t force of gravitational attraction and the gravitational acceleration.